 In many boondocking situations, there are other RVers set up at a respectful distance but within view, willing to keep an eye on any activity near each other’s rig.
 In a crowded campground, there can be so much activity that it may not be noticeable when someone who doesn’t belong there is too close to your unit.

 Myth #6: You’ll need to spend quite a lot of money to equip your RV for boondocking.
 It’s costly to add solar, a generator, or both.

 Almost all RVs are built for boondocking – camping without hookups – for at least a day or two at a time.
 Longer if you can conserve your resources.
 If RVs were built to only use campgrounds with hookups, manufacturers could cut a lot of corners (something we know they’re good at) by not including holding tanks, a 12-volt system, propane appliances, deep cycle house batteries, and built-in generators).

 We’ve managed to enjoy extended boondocking numerous times for 5 to 6 days at a time without solar or a generator.
 Yes, we had to conserve power and water to do it, but it was not a real hardship and certainly far from impossible.

 Technological advances have increased solar options in the last few years, while at the same time reducing the cost.
-For out last trip, we built our own small portable solar panel for less than $200.
+For one of our trips, we built our own small portable solar panel for less than $200.
 It gave us the extra juice we needed (mostly just to keep my laptop charged so I could blog).
-Entry level portable generators are available at a similar cost.
+Entry-level portable generators are available at a similar cost.
 If you’re serious about extended boondocking, you’ll probably want to spend more.
 In that case, the sky’s the limit.
-If you do decide to invest in solar, before you buy, I highly recommend you first invest some time to read https://handybobsolar.wordpress.com/.

 Check back soon for Part 2, dispelling more boondocking myths.